elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

 - at the red hour of sharks
-- at the red hour of the stirrup leagues
+- at the red hour of stirrup leather
 - at the red hour of drowning
 - at the red hour of nostalgia
 - at the hour undone red
-- at the red hour of the crushes
+- at the red hour of crowds
-- shoulders of boiling water our scarred buttocks began to cry out revenge;
+- shoulders of boiling water our scarred asses began to cry out revenge;
 - at the red hour of miracles
 - beautiful liberty of the night hatching with slatted manure and legs
 - caterpillars roared on the bridge